deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 Jack pushed his glasses up his nose and nodded thoughtfully.

 “Tell you what,” Adam offered.
 “You decide you wanna do this?
 I’ll talk with your mom and dad and we’ll get you on a training plan.
 I reckon we could surprise you.
 And you’d need to study *really* hard, there’s a lotta learning for a tech.”
 He paused to consider, “Marty could prolly help a lot.
 She’s, like, at least as smart as I am strong.
 Hell, I’d bet she’d love to help!
-She’d be a hard teacher though... think you could handle it?”
+She’d be a hard teacher though...think you could handle it?”

 “...Maybe.”